Best Unlocked Phones Buying Guide: Welcome to What Hi-Fi?'s round-up of the best unlocked phones you can buy in 2023.

 Video can be captured at up to 4K/60fps with Dolby Vision, and the new Cinematic mode allows for in-video depth-of-field changes.
 You get extra battery life, too: the 12 Pro Max was capable of lasting well over a day but the 13 Pro Max lasts about two and a half hours longer.
 Handy if you like to stream video on the go.

-If you’ve got the funds and want the best unlock phone, the iPhone 13 Pro Max is certainly a contender, particularly if you pair it with AirPods Max headphones for the full Dolby Atmos / Spatial Audio sound experience.
+If you want the best unlocked iPhone, and the iPhone 14 Pro Max is out of reach, the iPhone 13 Pro Max remains a contender – especially when paired with AirPods Max headphones for the full Spatial Audio sound experience.

 Read the full Apple iPhone 13 Pro Max review

-Apple has enjoyed a string of hits, from 2019 iPhone 11 and the 2020 iPhone 12, to the 2022 iPhone 13 and iPhone 13 Pro Max.
-If you're on a budget, so simply don't need the "latest and greatest" tech, the iPhone 12 could be a good option.
+If you're on a budget, and simply don't need the "latest and greatest" tech, the iPhone 12 could be a good option.

-Apple's first crack at a 5G phone features a speedy A14 Bionic chipset and excellent 6.1in OLED Super Retina XDR display (complete with HDR10, Dolby Vision and HLG support).
+Apple's first crack at a 5G phone features the (still speedy) A14 Bionic chipset and excellent 6.1in OLED Super Retina XDR display complete with HDR10, Dolby Vision and HLG support.
 At the time we noted how it "ramped up picture performance" and helped to justify the comparatively high price.

 As a camera phone, there's little to dislike here, with the dual-camera producing nicely balanced pictures with even colours and a fine sense of realism.
 Sound quality is as good, too.
 It charges wirelessly and via Apple's clever, snap-on MagSafe tech.

-Some Android devices offer better battery life, and the newer iPhone 13 has a better camera, but when you consider the iPhone 12's brilliant features, it's still one of the best unlocked phones we've tested.
+Some Android devices offer better battery life, and the newer iPhone 14 has a far better camera, but when you consider the iPhone 12 features, it remains one of the best unlocked phones we've tested.

 Read the full review: iPhone 12